memgraph/gqlalchemy/docs/how-to-guides/instance-runner/memgraph-binary-instance.md

 ## Where to next?

-Hopefully, this guide has taught you how to manage Memgraph Docker instances.
+Hopefully, this guide has taught you how to manage Memgraph binary instances.
 If you have any more questions, join our community and ping us on [Discord](https://discord.gg/memgraph).